/images/resources/tutorials/writing-apis/mcp-authorization-implementation.png

 HTTP/1.1 401 Unauthorized

-The MCP client then calls the MCP server's resouce metadata URL, which returns details about its authorization server.
+The MCP client then calls the MCP server's resouce metadata URL, which returns details about supported scopes and the authorization server that the MCP server uses.

 json